markdumay/shelldoc-generators/README.md

 Visit the [main repository][shelldoc_repository] of ShellDoc for further usage instructions.

 ## Contributing
+shelldoc-generators welcomes contributions of any kind, including new generator configurations.
+Please consider the guidelines in this section when contributing a new generator.

+### Guidelines
+- Generators in this repository are accepted only if they come with an Open Source license, that allows for the generator to be freely used, modified, and shared.
+Visit the [Open Source Initiative][open_source_url] for more details.
+- The root folder of the generator should include a valid configuration file called `generator.json`.
+- Submissions should include an instructive README.
+Please provide at least an English translation of the README.
+- When adapting an existing generator for a derivative work, be sure the requirements of the original generator's license are met.
+- When submitting a generator you are expected to maintain it as well and to ensure it is compatible with the latest release of ShellDoc.

+### Submitting a Generator
 1. Clone the repository and create a new branch
     ```console
     $ git checkout https://github.com/markdumay/shelldoc-generators.git -b name_for_new_branch